By the end of the session you’ll be able to:

 We’ll be focusing on the thoughts and behaviours that encourage and maintain your resilience, whatever ‘level’ you think your resilience is at or has been in the past.

-Our resilience training is based on the principle that our wellbeing is down to ourselves, and we are responsible for it.
-We do have the resources to survive and thrive, we have made it thus far, and with the appropriate support, we can navigate our way through both choppy and calm waters.
+This resilience training is based on the principle that our wellbeing is down to ourselves, and we are responsible for it.
+We do have the resources to survive and thrive, we have made it thus far, and with the appropriate mindset, tools and support, we can navigate our way through both choppy and calm waters.
 This is a positive concept in that it means that we have the means, the power and the influence to change our situations if we can work out how to do so.
 And because resilience is a skill, this is something we can learn, and get better at, with practice.

 We’ve all heard of the concept of our ‘comfort zone’: areas we’re comfortable operating in, and those situations we’re not okay with.
 Developing resilience helps to extend our comfort zone, so that we can make the most of ourselves, deal with adversity as well as we possibly can, and not just survive but thrive.